owenizedd/bum/README.md

 Bum initial version is released!
 You can see the [releases page](https://github.com/owenizedd/bum/releases)

+Bum is currently included in the [oven-sh/awesome-bun](https://github.com/oven-sh/awesome-bun) list ⚡️

 ## To install:
 `curl -fsSL https://github.com/owenizedd/bum/releases/latest/download/install.sh | bash`
 > This installation will install bun for you and also bum altogether.